Binning Wood SoSOL

 Toilets:

-Portable toilets will be available near registration.
+Portable toilets will be available at Binning Wood assembly area near Registration.

 Accessibility: